 6.1.1.
-In order to ensure that there is effective and ongoing ownership of the CRMP, it is following structure for management accountability.
+In order to ensure that there is effective and ongoing ownership of the CRMP, it is important to have a fully defined governance structure.
+NSSLGlobal will adopt the following structure for management accountability.

 6.2.
 The Carbon Reduction Management Committee